 - Don’t take work home with you.
 If you are paid to work from 8-5 on Monday through Friday, don’t work in the evenings and don’t work on the weekends.
 You don’t have to have an excuse.
 Your time is your time.

 - Learn to recognize when your plate is full.
 There are only so many minutes in a day.
 Use them wisely.

 - Limit the number of times you check your email to three times a day.
 Emails never stop and constantly checking them can make you feel overwhelmed at times.

 - Some people in your life are leeches who take but never give.
 Identify these people and phase them out of your life.
 They do not add value; they only drain your energy and time.

 - Set aside at least one evening and one day per week to engage in self-care.
 Have a movie night.
 Sit on the couch and watch Netflix.
 Go on a day trip.
 Do whatever you want – you’ve earned it!

 Reducing stress in 2020 is not only a great new year’s resolution but a great way to reduce health risks in general.
 Wile you might not be able to implement all five of these suggestions, any one on the list will provide considerable relief.

 It takes between 4-12 weeks to start or break a habit, so give yourself time to adjust.
-In the beginning, your brain will naturally push back against brain.
-But with consistency you’ll find that every day it gets a little easier.
+In the beginning, your brain will naturally push back against the brain.
+But with consistency, you’ll find that every day it gets a little easier.
 And then one day you’ll wake up and realize that the new habits you’ve started have become a normal part of your routine.